AN/FPS-23: MCL

 Unlike a pulse radar where the signal from the station travels out and back, in a forward scatter radar like the MCL, it travels an almost straight line from the transmitter to receiver.
 For this reason, the forward scatter signal is subject only to one inverse square law reduction in power, compared to the normal radar equation where power drops with the fourth root of range.
-Thus with small targets, a pulse radar will only see them near to the station, whereas a forward scatter system will see them over a much greater area.
+Thus with small targets and weak returns, a pulse radar will only see them near to the station, whereas a forward scatter system will see them over a much greater area.

 Originally this was seen as a major advantage of the concept, allowing it to cover long ranges using much less power.
 But when the first experimental versions of the MCL stations were set up, a problem was immediately noticed.
 Birds, normally only seen as radar angels at short range, if at all, could now be seen at long distances from the station.
 During migration, the system was completely swamped with returns that rendered it essentially useless.